Singular rationally connected surfaces with non-zero pluri-forms: Notation and outline of paper

 Let $S$ be a normal surface.
-Recall that a morphism $r : \widetilde{S} \to S$ is called the minimal resolution of singularities (or minimal resolution for short) if $\widetilde{S}$ is smooth and $K_{\widetilde{S}}$ is $r$-nef.
+A smooth rational curve $C$ in $S$ is a $(-k)$-curve if $S$ is smooth along $C$ and the intersection number $C\cdot C =-k$.
+A projective birational morphism $r : \widetilde{S} \to S$ is called the minimal resolution of singularities (or minimal resolution for short) if $\widetilde{S}$ is smooth and $K_{\widetilde{S}}$ is $r$-nef.
 There is a unique minimal resolution of singularities for a normal surface and any resolution of singularities factors through the minimal resolution.

-\begin{defn} Let $S$ be a normal surface and let $r : \widetilde{S} \to S$ be the minimal resolution of singularities of $S$.
-We say that $S$ has \textit{canonical singularities} if the intersection number $K_{\widetilde{S}} \cdot C$ is zero for every $r$-exceptional curve $C$. \end{defn}

-\begin{rem} In \cite[Def.
-4.4]{KM98}, Definition \ref{can-surf} is the definition for \textit{Du Val singularities}.
-However, by \cite[Prop.
-4.11 and Prop.
-4.20]{KM98}, $S$ has only Du Val singularities if and only if it has canonical singularities and it's automatically $\mathbb{Q}$-factorial.
-Thus these two definitions coincide.
-In this case, $K_S$ is a Cartier divisor and $K_{\widetilde{S}}=r^*K_S$.
-We know all Du Val singularities, they are $A_i$, $D_j$, $E_k$ where $i \geqslant 1$, $j \geqslant 3$ and $k=6,7,8$.
-For more details on Du Val singularities, see \cite[\S 4.1]{KM98}. \end{rem}
+Let $S$ be a normal surface and let $r : \widetilde{S} \to S$ be the minimal resolution of singularities of $S$.
+We say that $S$ has \textit{canonical singularities} if the intersection number $K_{\widetilde{S}} \cdot C$ is zero for every $r$-exceptional curve $C$.
+Canonical surface singularities are also called Du Val singularities.
+We know all of these singularities, they are $A_i$, $D_j$, $E_k$ where $i \geqslant 1$, $j \geqslant 3$ and $k=6,7,8$.
+For more details on Du Val singularities, see \cite[\S 4.1]{KM98}.